Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Set-Theory.md

 $$\{1, 2, 3\} \cup \{4, 5, 6\} = \{1, 2, 3,4, 5,6\}$$

-If an element is in both sets when we take the union that element only appears once because sets do not have duplicate items
+If an element is in both sets when we take the union that element only appears once because sets do not have duplicate items e.g.

 $$\{1, 2, 3\} \cup \{3, 4, 5\} = \{1, 2, 3, 4, 5\}$$